-If you question the validity of a service request, check in the office BEFORE accepting the job.
+If you question the validity of a service request, check with the Silver Service coordinator BEFORE accepting the job.

 To receive Silver Service hour credit, hours MUST be filed in the high school office during the semester in which you volunteer.
 No exceptions.
 Requests for student volunteers and SS hour totals are posted in the main office.
-Silver Service Guidelines appear on the Silver Service documentation form
+Silver Service Guidelines appear on the Silver Service documentation form.